dianaidiana/kunsthaben/DIARY.md

 }
 ```

-`ResponseCookie`, not the older `jakarta.servlet.http.Cookie` — the old one has no method for
-`SameSite` at all, this is Spring's own newer type and the one that actually supports it.
-Each
-attribute earned its own small rabbit hole:
+Each attribute earned its own small rabbit hole:

 - **`httpOnly(true)`**: the entire point, covered above.
 - **`secure(secure)`**, a property (`app.auth.cookie-secure`), not a hardcoded `true`: `Secure`